The Synthetic Voice Enters the Ballot

 Sixth, hold intermediaries responsible for obvious failures.
 Voice vendors, robocall firms, telecom providers, political consultants, and ad platforms should not be able to profit from synthetic impersonation while treating identity checks as someone else's problem.

-Seventh, avoid totalizing identity infrastructure.
+Ninth, avoid totalizing identity infrastructure.
 The answer to synthetic voice cannot be a society where every political interaction requires centralized identity proof.
 The goal is authenticated authority where authority is claimed, not a checkpoint on ordinary political speech.
+The same boundary appears in The Voiceprint Becomes the Password: a voice can be meaningful without being allowed to function as a master credential.

 The synthetic voice is a small machine that attacks a large habit: trusting that a person is present when their voice is present.